Idylls of the King: Balin and Balan

 "Balin and Balan" is based on the tale of Sir Balin in Book II of Le Morte d'Arthur.
 Malory's source was the Old French Post-Vulgate Cycle, specifically the text known as the Suite du Merlin.

 The brothers Sir Balin "the Savage" and Balan return to Arthur's hall after three years of exile, and are welcomed warmly.
 When Arthur's envoys return, they report the death of one of Arthur's knights from a demon in the woods.
 Balan offers to hunt the demon, and before he departs warns Balin against his terrible rages, which were the cause of their exile.
 Balin tries to learn gentleness from Lancelot, but despairs and concludes that Lancelot's perfect courtesy is beyond his reach.
-Instead, he takes the Queen's crown for his shield.
-Several times it reminds him to restrain his temper.
+Instead, he takes the Queen's crown for his shield, and several times it reminds him to restrain his temper.

 Then, one summer morning, Balin beholds an ambiguous exchange between Lancelot and the Queen that fills him with confusion.
 He leaves Camelot and eventually arrives at the castle of Pellam and Garlon.
 When Garlon casts aspersions on the Queen, Balin kills him and flees.
 Ashamed of his temper, he hangs his crowned shield in a tree, where Vivien and her squire discover it, and then Balin himself.
 She spins lies to Balin that confirm his suspicions about Guinevere.
 He shrieks, tears down his shield, and tramples it.
 In that same wood, Balan hears the cry and believes he has found his demon.
 The brothers clash and only too late recognise each other.
 Dying, Balan assures Balin that their Queen is pure and good.